Sourdough Gingerbread Cookies (Discard Recipe)

 For Frosting:

-12. To a medium bowl, add room temperature butter, milk, and 1 cup of powdered sugar to a bowl.
+1. To a medium bowl, add room temperature butter, milk, and half of the powdered sugar to a bowl.
 Mix until smooth.
 Then, add the additional cup of powdered sugar and mix again.
-Add frosting to a piping bag if desired.
+Add frosting to a piping bag, if desired.

 Notes